Chapter 5:

 She looked over her shoulder.
 Her eyes widened.

-She saw this before.
+She had seen this before.

 An outline of a man.
 A relaxed, lazy stance.
 A hand tucked inside its pocket.
 A half-smirk like it just cracked a joke.